Update, February 18, 2020: Bachelor Nation, we've been had. Dean and Caelynn are not actually married. Sigh.

 This article was originally published on February 18, 2019

-Since the premiere of its very first episode in 2002, the Bachelor franchise has been notoriously unsuccessful when it comes to a long-term relationship.
+Since the premiere of its very first episode in 2002, the Bachelor franchise has been notoriously unsuccessful when it comes to long-term relationships.
 Despite the premise of its shows, which promise to lead participants down a journey to true love, not many couples formed in Bachelor Nation have lasted long enough to make it down the aisle.
 But we now have a new addition to add to the short list of successful Bachelor couples, and honestly, we didn’t see this one coming.

 Dean Unglert and Caelynn Miller-Keyes are the latest Bachelor couple to say “I do,” and the pair broke the news in the most 2020 way: on Instagram.
 Unglert spilled the tea during a sit down with Ashley Iaconetti and husband Jared Haibon in promotion for the upcoming romantic comedy Lovebirds, starring Issa Rae and Kumail Nanjiani.